violapterin/dotfiles/notes/Git_commands_a_Memo.md

-# A Memo of Git Commands
+# Git Commands: A Memo
 *Feb.
 6, 2017*

 Here is a slowly growing summary of Git commands I find helpful, with short explanations following them, addressed to the dear reader in second person.
-The reader may want to read "Setting up Git" first.
+The reader may want to read "Setting up Git" first for relevant background.

 I claim no intention to make it a complete table, even in the most rudimentary sense.
 What I have supposed to be useful, I summary and explain here, and what I have not, I do not.
 Again, I appreciate anyone to correct my misunderstandings, if any.